 SAP Awards Quality Excellence in EMEA

 SAP AG (NYSE: SAP) today celebrated the 2014 regional winners of the SAP Quality Awards for the Europe, Middle East and Africa (EMEA) region at a ceremony hosted at the company’s headquarters in Walldorf, Germany.
-The awards recognise customers across EMEA that have demonstrated excellence through the entire implementation cycle and delivered significant business benefits to their organisations.
+The awards recognize customers across EMEA that have demonstrated excellence through the entire implementation cycle and delivered significant business benefits to their organizations.

-“The SAP Quality Awards recognise customer projects for their excellence in terms of management, execution and business transformation,” said Yves Le Gelard, Senior Vice President, Services, SAP.
-“These outstanding projects clearly show how our customers are redefining their businesses with SAP innovations in order to succeed in today’s very competitive and complex marketplace.
-I congratulate all of the finalists and customers that have been recognised by the SAP Quality Awards.”
+"The SAP Quality Awards recognize customer projects for their excellence in terms of management, execution and business transformation," said Yves Le Gelard, senior vice president, Services, SAP.
+"These outstanding projects clearly show how our customers are redefining their businesses with SAP innovations in order to succeed in today’s very competitive and complex marketplace.
+I congratulate all of the finalists and customers that have been recognized by the SAP Quality Awards."

 From a total of 222 nominations, 25 winners from across EMEA were shortlisted and presented to an external expert judging panel [PDF].
 The projects were judged against adherence to SAP’s 10 quality principles [PDF] and achievement of business transformation and value.
-The winners were announced at a ceremony hosted by Yves Le Gelard and Michael Kleinemeier, President SAP Middle and Eastern Europe.
+The winners were announced at a ceremony hosted by Yves Le Gelard and Michael Kleinemeier, regional president of DACH at SAP.
 They include:

-Gold: Essex County Fire & Rescue Service, United Kingdom & Ireland
+Gold: Essex County Fire & Rescue Service, United Kingdom & Ireland, supported by Mouchel

 Silver: AngloGold Ashanti, Africa, supported by Accenture

 Bronze: Orkla Shared Services, Nordic & Baltic, supported by Ciber